-|home||about us||history of skrati||cacao gardens||growing and processing||small scale production||how to buy||workshop||gallery||contact|
+|home||about us||history of skrati||cacao gardens||growing and processing||small scale production||where to buy||workshop||gallery||contact|

 |"There's more to cacao than chocolate"|

-|Copyrights Lem Ligteringen 2017, E-mail: firstname.lastname@example.org|
+|Copyrights Lem Ligteringen 2020, E-mail: firstname.lastname@example.org|